-If you hope to avoid it and still attain anything but the uninspired and compliant, you’re badly mistaken.
+If you hope to avoid suffering and live a life that’s more than uninspired and compliant, you’re mistaken.
 And to make this point very clearly, I’ll restate it bluntly:

-If you can’t bear social disdain, you’ll have to stay in line and do what Teacher says… for life.
+If you can’t bear social pain, you’ll have to stay in line and do what Teacher says… for life.

 If you care more about losing money than gaining liberty, you’re not going to get liberty.
 If truth isn’t something you’re willing to be hated for, you’re not going to get much truth.